aditisundar/podcast-search-engine/README.md

 * mygpoclient, for all api/podcast-related methods
 * Flask, to run a server locally (later deployed as a standalone server to heroku)
 * flask-cors
-* podcastparser, for speedy parsing of podcasts' RSS feeds
+* feedparser, for speedy parsing of podcasts' RSS feeds
-* urllib, to obtain url stream for podcast parsing